opsd-io/terraform-module-aws-asg/README.md

 ```

 **IMPORTANT**: Make sure not to pin to master because there may be breaking changes between releases.

+### Instance type overrides

+Is it possible to define specific instance types by `var.single_instance_overrides` or an instance requirements by `var.instance_requirements_override`.
+These variables are mutually exclusive.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements